Skip to content

 Ice prep is the priority.

-Push frost off the ice surface by running the bristle brush and mop over the ice surface, ideally behind the home end hack area first, before people bring rocks and other items out on the ice.
+- Push frost off the ice surface by running the bristle brush and mop over the ice surface, ideally behind the home end hack area first, before people bring rocks and other items out on the ice.
 Run the bristle brush and mop up and down each sheet, pushing the snow all the way back to the away end boards.

 - If using a nipper, leave it on the ice, during game play so that the blades stay cold until they can be cleaned, but remove the mop behind the blade and set it on the boards, out of the way (otherwise it may freeze to the ice)

 While pebbling/running rocks/nipper.